TW-ASMP/AIW/Hierarchy Specification Instruction.md

 # Notes

+<a name="myfootnote1">1</a>: The relevant scope of assets should be exported to the consultant at the beginning of the project.
+If it is not, the consultant should contact the ASMP reliability engineering group, via its Toronto Water project manager.

-<a name="myfootnote1">1</a>: Note this requirement will change in the future.
+<a name="myfootnote2">2</a>: Note this requirement will change in the future.
 For now, it is kept in continuity with the present practice

-<a name="myfootnote2">2</a>: a set of causally linked assets, interconnected by linear assets or wireless information links, which as a whole possesses one or more higher-level function.
-A system entity's number should be enclosed in square brackets, i.e. [entity number].

-<a name="myfootnote3">3</a>: A collection a set of distinct units, which are unified under the collection by some description of the set - in our case, the entity name of the collection.
-Each units can be a systems or individual assets.
-A system entity's number should be enclosed in curlly brackets, i.e. {entity number}.

-<a name="myfootnote4">4</a>: The relevant scope of assets should be exported to the consultant at the beginning of the project.
-If it is not, the consultant should contact the ASMP reliability engineering group, via its Toronto Water project manager.